terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitHub.md

    git commit -m 'Initialize networks repo'
    ```

-1. You must manually plan and apply the `shared` environment (only once) since the `development`, `non-production` and `production` environments depend on it.
-1. To use the `validate` option of the `tf-wrapper.sh` script, please follow the [instructions](https://cloud.google.com/docs/terraform/policy-validation/validate-policies#install) to install the terraform-tools component.
 1. Use `terraform output` to get the CI/CD project ID and the networks step Terraform Service Account from gcp-bootstrap output.
+The CI/CD project ID will be used in the [validation](https://cloud.google.com/docs/terraform/policy-validation/quickstart) of the Terraform configuration and the networks step Terraform Service Account will be used for [Service Account impersonation](https://cloud.google.com/docs/authentication/use-service-account-impersonation) in the following steps.
-An environment variable `GOOGLE_IMPERSONATE_SERVICE_ACCOUNT` will be set using the Terraform Service Account to enable impersonation.
+An environment variable `GOOGLE_IMPERSONATE_SERVICE_ACCOUNT` will be set with the Terraform Service Account to enable impersonation.

    ```bash
    export CICD_PROJECT_ID=$(terraform -chdir="../gcp-bootstrap/envs/shared/" output -raw cicd_project_id)